 PRODUCT_HOME>/repository/conf directory of your product contains the configurations for the primary keystore and the registry keystore.

-Note that when keystores are configured, two keystore passwords are specified in the carbon.xml file:
+Note that when keystones are configured, two keystore passwords are specified in the relevant .xml file:

 - The <